 Anyone who considers themselves a chicken wing snob might want to check out either of the HUB's Mesa locations.
 Served by the pound, half-pound, or two pounds, the HUB’s "Arizona Smoked" chicken wings fall right off the bone.
 Plus, each location has more than 50 craft beers available on tap or by the bottle, along with pretty much any televised sporting event you could ask for.
 Gluten-free fans can rejoice, as the bar features a gluten-free menu.

 If you like this story, consider signing up for our email newsletters.

 SHOW ME HOW

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

 Duke’s isn’t the most hip spot in Scottsdale, and their food isn’t “craft” or “artisan.”
 But it’s still one of the best sports bars in the Valley, and they have the hardware to prove it.
-If football is your game, be sure to hit up Duke’s in the morning when the build-your-own Bloody Mary bar is available.
+If football is your game, be sure to hit up Duke’s on Saturday or Sunday when the build-your-own Bloody Mary bar is available until 4 p.m.
 Otherwise, enjoy daily food and drink specials, as well as sports literally everywhere you look, given Duke's has nearly 50 TVs.

 We'll admit Bootleggers isn't a sports bar, per se.
-But the north Phoenix location of this restaurant has been our secret go-to spot for watching sports with a side of craft barbecue for years.
+But this north Phoenix restaurant has been our secret go-to spot for watching sports with a side of craft barbecue for years.
 There aren't dozens of screens at the cozy dining spot, but if you call ahead and ask, they are happy to try and accommodate your fandom.
-That means you can cheer on your team over a glass of apple pie moonshine and PBLT (that's pork belly, lettuce, and tomato) — a nice alternative to beer and wings.
+That means you can cheer on your team over a glass of apple pie moonshine and the High Hat PBLT (that's pork belly, lettuce, and tomato) — a nice alternative to beer and wings.